Does Premier Protein Have Lead? The Powder Was Tested. The Shakes Weren’t.

 Summary: Is Premier Protein Safe?

-RTD Shakes: ✅ Yes — Consumer Reports #6, 0.59 µg lead, safe for 1 serving/day.
+RTD Shakes: ⚠️ The POWDER: yes — 0.38 µg (77% of CR’s level of concern), cleared for daily use.
+The RTD SHAKES: never tested by CR.
 This is confirmed, specific data — not an unknown.
 It's above the Prop 65 floor but well within the range Consumer Reports considers safe for regular daily use.

 Whey Powder: ✅ Yes — non-detectable lead, Clean Label Purity Award.
 The cleaner of the two product lines and safe for unlimited daily use.